maximskorik/ChemnameNormalizer/README.md

-# CompoundsNormalizer
+# ChemnameNormalizer
-ChemicalNameNormalizer is a python package that unifies the names of chemical compounds via PubChem API.
+**ChemicalNameNormalizer** is a python package that unifies the names of chemical compounds via PubChem REST API.
 # Usage

-WIP